 From a cultural perspective, a “generation” is a group of people that share-alike life experiences.
-Then what do millennials have in common?
-Growing in a period of accelerated changes, led by the rapid technological developments.
+So then, what are millennials known for?
+First, growing in a period of accelerated changes, led by the rapid technological developments.

-There are other examples with earlier proposals about this definition, such as the one from George Masnick, a professor at Harvard University.
-He stated as early as 2012 that millennials are those who were born between 1985 and 2004.
-From this point of view, millennials’ age range in 2021 is between 36 years old and 16 years old.
+There are other examples with earlier proposals about this definition, such as George Masnick, a professor at Harvard University.
+He said as early as 2012 that millennials were those who were born between 1985 and 2004.
+So from this point of view, millennials’ age range in 2021 is between 36 and 16 years old.

 To make it more confusing, the Cambridge Dictionary, which properly collects new words or new words senses, defines a millennial as “a person who was born in the 1980s, 1990s, or early 2000s”.
-But they give an example which shows us quite some about the millennial generation characteristics:
+But what else does it say to define millennials?
+This is what the dictionary says:

-“Millennials have grown up with the internet and can’t imagine a world without it”, which indicates that they use technology as the main aspect to consider.
+“Millennials have grown up with the internet and can’t imagine a world without it”, which indicates that they use technology as the central aspect to consider.

-Some further demographic, cultural, political and economic characteristics about the millennials according to Goldman & Sachs (taking the 1982-2000 cutoff years) are:
+Some other demographic, cultural, political and economic millennials characteristics, according to Goldman & Sachs (taking the 1982-2000 cutoff years), are:

 • They are the first digital natives.
-And stay connected more, having wider access to information online.
-We revise some discussions on the section revising Generation Z.
+And stay connected more, having more expansive access to information online.
+We revise some discussions about this topic on the section Generation Z.

 • Millennials are the largest generation in America, with about 92 million people.

-• Millennials take way more personal care than previous generations (eating better food, sporting more and choosing for a healthier lifestyle).
+• Millennials take way more personal care than previous generations (eating better food, sporting more, and choosing a healthier lifestyle).

 • Millennials choose to have access to goods than owing them.
 This is related to the sharing economy, in which millennials participate intensely, sharing cars, offices and even houses.

 Happy to be part of this generation?
-Hereby some not-so-happy numbers.
+Now some not-so-happy numbers.
 When you compare millennials economic situation with the conditions of previous generations when they were the same age:

 • Millennials have lower salaries.